-- Provide 150 minutes per week of activity-based instruction for all students in grades K-5 (MS Code 37-13-134, 2016 Mississippi Public Schools Accountability Standard 27.1.) - Provide physical education/activity in accordance with the PE rules and regulations as approved by our State Board of Education (Rule 38.11) in compliance with the Mississippi Healthy Students Act. - Implement activity-based instruction to meet or exceed the standards as approved by the State Board of Education.
-(State Board of Education Rule 38.11) - Require fitness testing for all 5th grade students.
-Examples: Presidential Youth Fitness or FitnessGram (www.presidentialyouthfitnessprogram.org.) - Offer a planned sequential program of physical education instruction that is student centered and based on 2013-2014 Mississippi Physical Education Frameworks. - Implement the requirements of the Mississippi Healthy Students Act of 2007 (Code 37-13-134).
+- Provide 150 minutes per week of activity-based instruction for all students in grades K-5 (MS Code 37-13-134, 2015 Mississippi Public Schools Accountability Standards 27.1.) - Provide physical education/activity in accordance with the PE rules and regulations as approved by our State Board of Education in compliance with the Mississippi Healthy Students Act (SBE Policy 4012) - Implement activity-based instruction to meet or exceed the standards as approved by the State Board of Education.
+(State Board of Education Rule 38.12) - Require fitness testing for all 5th grade students.
+Example: Presidential Youth Fitness www.presidentialyouthfitnessprogram.org. - Offer a planned sequential program of physical education instruction that is student centered and based on 2013-2014 Mississippi Physical Education Frameworks. - Implement the requirements of the Mississippi Healthy Students Act of 2007 (37-13-134).